ArchipelagoMW/Archipelago/worlds/zork_grand_inquisitor/docs/en_Zork Grand Inquisitor.md

 ## Can I use the save system without a problem?

 Absolutely!
 The save system is fully supported (and its use is in fact strongly encouraged!).
-You can save and load your game as you normally would and the client will automatically sync your items with what you should have in that game state.
+You can save and load your game as you normally would and the client will automatically sync your items and hotspots with what you should have in that game state.

+Depending on the way your game unfolds, it's possible that a few location checks may become missable.
+This is a great scenario to leverage the save system in.
+Just get in the habit of saving when you are about do something irreversible so you can always go back to a previous state if you need to.

 ## Unique Local Commands
 The following commands are only available when using the Zork Grand Inquisitor Client to play the game with Archipelago.

 - `/zork` Attempts to attach to a running instance of Zork Grand Inquisitor.
 If successful, the client will then be able to read and control the state of the game.
+- `/brog` Lists received items for Brog.
+- `/griff` Lists received items for Griff.
+- `/lucy` Lists received items for Lucy.
+- `/hotspots` Lists received hotspots.

 ## Known issues

-- Puzzles that yield an inventory item on the same screen when solved (fairly uncommon) will sometimes show that inventory item even though it can't be picked up or interacted with.
-This is just a visual glitch.
-It happens because even though the game state says the item isn't there, the screen isn't redrawn after the puzzle is solved.
-- Time tunnel items will keep reappearing after you pick them up when the screen is redrawn.
-Mildly annoying, but doesn't affect gameplay at all.
-Just don't pick them up again.
+- You will get a second rope right after using GLORF (one in your inventory and one on your cursor).
+This is a harmless side effect that will go away after you store it in your inventory as duplicates are actively removed.
+- After climbing up to the Monastery for the first time, a rope will forever remain in place in the vent.
+When you come back to the Monastery, you will be able to climb up without needing to combine the sword and rope again.
+However, when arriving at the top, you will receive a duplicate sword on a rope.
+This is a harmless side effect that will go away after you store it in your inventory as duplicates are actively removed.
 - Since the client is reading and manipulating the game's memory, rare game crashes can happen.
 If you encounter one, simply restart the game, load your latest save and use the `/zork` command again in the client.
 Nothing will be lost.